hongw-lab/CScreener/README.md

 - Smoother experience with heavy computing tasks such as computing the maximum projection frame handled by a separate thread, making the app responsive to user actions even during computation.
 - More functions with efficient use of space, more figures, and information organized in tables and tabs.
 - Scalable with the possibility to add more functions and modules in the future.

-It is recommended to use `ms.mat` in `v7.0` format.
-SciPy does not provide support for `v7.3` mat files.
-For large `v7.3` mat files (>2GB), writing on the original file ("Save to MS") through h5py is the only option, in which case the original file needs to have a field named 'cell_label' containing a numNeurons x 1 all-ones vector, otherwise the saving may fail or the saved cell labels may not be readable by MATLAB.
-Writing  is limited to the cell_label field, and the writing access is only opened in saving, which is instantaneous, so the risk of corrupting the original file is minimal.
-More details in Usage.

 ## Installation